Bekacru/bun-telegram-scraper/README.md

 This is a simple telegram chat scraper implementation using [Gram JS](https://gram.js.org/) and bun.
 Instead of being a one-time scraper, it actively listens to the chat in real-time.
 This can be useful if you need to continuously scrape information from telegram channels/groups for any purpose.

+> Warning: If you're planning to use this for a production environment, please make sure to follow the telegram guidelines and respect the privacy of the users.
+And use your non primary account for this purpose.

 ## Usage

 1. Clone the repository